 The World Health Organization (WHO) regards childhood obesity as one of the most serious global public health challenges for the 21st century.
 Obese children and adolescents are at an increased risk of developing various health problems, and are also more likely to become obese adults.

 Data are also available from the Health Survey for England (HSE), which includes a smaller sample of children than the NCMP but covers a wider age range.
-Results from 2012 show that around 28% of children aged 2 to 15 were classed as either overweight or obese.
+Results from 2014 show that 31.2% of children aged 2 to 15 were classed as either overweight or obese.